 Find more information about walking the Ben Lomond Track on the Department of Conservation website here.

 See our tours with a free day in Queenstown to hike Ben Lomond

-Franz Josef Glacier Valley Walk, Westland Tai Poutini National Park - 1 to 2 hours
+Franz Josef Glacier Valley Walk, Westland Tai Poutini National Park - 45 minutes to 1 hour

 Franz Josef Glacier Walk - Key Facts